 Methodology

-Pricing estimates are modeled using a range + midpoint planning framework anchored to national industry data, including statewide median figures from the Genworth/CareScout Cost of Care Survey (2024 Edition).
+Pricing estimates are modeled using a range + midpoint planning framework anchored to national industry data, including statewide median figures from the most recent available Cost of Care data published by Genworth Financial and CareScout.

-State comparisons reflect the published median estimates used across SeniorCareCostGuide.
-Long-term projections are illustrative planning models based on standardized annual growth assumptions.
+State comparisons reflect standardized median estimates used across SeniorCareCostGuide.
+Long-term projections are illustrative planning models based on consistent annual growth assumptions and are intended for planning purposes only.

 For a detailed explanation of how pricing estimates are modeled, see our Assisted Living Cost Methodology.